-The key features of an LP are as follows
+The key features of an LP are:

-Legal Personality, Nature, and Number of Partners An LP:

-- Has no separate legal personality.
-Similar to a GP, an LP is not a legal person distinct from its partners. - Is commercial in nature.
-An LP must obtain a Business Registration Certificate from the Business Registration Office of the Inland Revenue Department within one month of the commencement of business (section 5, Business Registration Ordinance). - Should have at least one general partner and at least one limited partner (section 3, Limited Partnerships Ordinance). - Has a flexible business model.
-An LP is largely governed by contract, which the partners are generally free to agree among themselves subject to applicable laws.
+- No separate legal personality.
+An LP is not a legal person distinct from its partners. - Commercial in nature.
+An LP must obtain a Business Registration Certificate from the Business Registration Office of the Inland Revenue Department within one month of the commencement of business (section 5, Business Registration Ordinance). - Minimum number of partners.
+An LP must have at least one general partner and at least one limited partner (section 3, Limited Partnerships Ordinance). - Flexible business model.
+An LP is largely governed by contract, which the partners are generally free to agree among themselves subject to applicable laws. - Differentiated liability of partners.
+General partners of an LP have unlimited liability for all business debts and obligations.

-Liability of Partners

-Like general partners of a GP, general partners of an LP have unlimited liability for all business debts and obligations.
 However, the liability of limited partners of an LP is limited to the amount of their contributed capital (section 3, Limited Partnerships Ordinance).
 A limited partner is also not accountable for any wrongful act or omission of another partner.
-This business structure may attract those passive investors who are interested in the investment but do not want to expose themselves to unknown risks.
+This business structure may attract passive investors who are interested in the investment but do not want to expose themselves to unknown risks. - Partial separation between management and ownership.

-Separation Between Management and Ownership.

 Management of an LP's business is undertaken solely by general partners.
 Limited partners of an LP are expressly prohibited from taking part in the management or operation of the partnership business, and do not have the power to bind the LP.
 If a limited partner does participate in the management of the LP's business, that limited partner becomes personally liable for the business's debts and obligations incurred while they participated in the management as though they were a general partner (section 5, Limited Partnerships Ordinance).

-• Flexible business model.
-An LP is largely governed by contract, which the partners are generally free to agree among themselves subject to applicable laws.